10 Snakes Which Flee Rather Than Fight

 Source: Korean National Institute of Biological Resources – KOGL Type 1

-Elaphe anomola has a high perception of danger, and prefers to flee to guarantee its safety.
+The Korean ratsnake has a high perception of danger, and prefers to flee to guarantee its safety.
 It might then hide in a hollow log or burrow, before trying again the next day.
-This was once a subspecies of the Russian ratsnake (Elaphe shrenkii), before being elevated to a full species.
+This snake was once a subspecies of the Russian ratsnake (Elaphe shrenkii), before being elevated to a full species.

 Non-venomous snakes don’t always flee as a rule.
-For example, the white-bellied ratsnake freezes when approached, attempting to blend in.
-UK grass snakes attempt to hide their heads.
+For example, the white-bellied ratsnake of Thailand freezes when approached, attempting to blend in.
+UK grass snakes attempt to hide their heads in their coils.
 But frantic flight is another option available to non-venomous snakes.
 Those who choose it become gradually more proficient over time; hence why Korean ratsnakes can disappear in what feels like milliseconds.
-5 million years ago, they may have been slightly slower than now, before the weakest ones were picked off, leaving the fastest individuals to drive the ratsnake family ahead.

 Leave a Comment